 I was asked to leave dancing school at the age of 3 because my best friend Jillian and I laughed too much.
 Now I ask myself to leave places where other people aren’t laughing enough.

-We may hold a variety of roles, beliefs, talents, skills, abilities, and ideologies, but all who are meant to be wild have one thing in common: an almost unquenchable desire to feel free and safe to be our whole selves.
+I first discovered this about myself – then realized how true it is for women all over the world after working with thousands of them over the years -We may hold a variety of roles, beliefs, talents, skills, abilities, and ideologies, but all who are meant to be wild have one thing in common: an almost unquenchable desire to feel free and safe to be our whole selves.

 I started my career in sales, selling knives specifically for a company called CUTCO and I was really really good at it.
 Like #10 in the nation out of approximately 10,000 reps the summer I was 19.
 I stayed with that company, did their management training throughout college, and ran the Washington DC District office for a few years after I graduated.